joinpursuit/capstone/git-github-w-teams/README.md

 # Git and GitHub with Teams

+You have learned about collaborating with GitHub in an [earlier lesson](https://github.com/joinpursuit/8-0-technical-curriculum/tree/main/03-react/collaboration-with-github).
+However, it's been a little bit of time since this lesson.
+Let's do a refresher!

 ### Git Refresher

 So far, you have been using git to get code (pull) from a remote repository (on github), writing your own code, tracking it with git, and moving (push) the code from your computer (local version) to github.